axeprpr/excel-ai-analysis/README.md

 Current endpoint summary highlights:

+- `POST /api/chat/upload` is the Dify-friendly entrypoint:
+  - auto-creates a session when `session_id` is omitted
+  - uploads files
+  - runs import synchronously for the request
+  - optionally executes a query immediately when `question` is provided
+- `POST /api/chat/query` is the Dify-friendly follow-up entrypoint:
+  - accepts `session_id`
+  - executes a follow-up question against an existing ready session
 - `GET /api/status` returns global summary counts across local sessions
 - `GET /console` still serves the legacy minimal console, but the primary UI now lives in the `frontend/` app
 - `GET /api/sessions` and `GET /api/sessions/:session_id` return session-level summary counters